-For our final day in Joshua Tree National Park we decided to do one last big hike in the Black Rock Canyon area, a region of the park we hadn’t yet explored.
+For our final day in Joshua Tree National Park with kids we decided to do one last big hike in the Black Rock Canyon area, a region of the park we hadn’t yet explored.

 The Panorama Loop Trail offers hikers a variety of terrain and scenery.
 It begins through a forest of very healthy Joshua Trees, before transitioning to a rocky, well treed valley.

 The NPS rates the Panorama Loop hike as “strenuous”, but it’s one of the easiest “strenuous” hikes we’ve ever done.
 Despite being out of the main area of the park, we felt the beauty of this area makes it one of the best places to visit in Joshua Tree National Park.

 8. Oasis of Mara

 I watched Looney Tunes as a kid and so I really wanted to see a roadrunner.
-We asked a Park Ranger and they told us the Oasis of Mara is one of the best spots to spot a roadrunner in the Joshua Tree National Park.
+We asked a Park Ranger for help and they told us the Oasis of Mara is one of the best spots to spot a roadrunner in the Joshua Tree National Park.

 The paved interpretive Oasis of Mara Trail is located behind the Oasis Visitor Center on the east end of the park.
 I’ll be honest with you – it’s a pretty ugly little hike and I wouldn’t recommend it to you unless you want to see a roadrunner in the wild.

 Read more about the Skull Rock Trail and the others in Six Kid Friendly Hikes in Joshua Tree National Park

 9. Joshua Tree Junior Ranger Program